Raven's Ait: History

-In early 2009 squatters occupied the island with the declared aim of turning its facilities into an eco conference centre.
+On the weekend of 21-23 February 2009, squatters occupied the island with the declared aim of turning its facilities into an eco conference centre.
 Kingston Council, who owned the freehold, took court action and the occupants were evicted on 1 May 2009.
 According to local media reports, during their stay the squatters had used as much electric power as would supply 45 homes.
 However this was disputed by the squatters who said that this was because before they arrived large industrial refrigerators and other appliances had been left running by the owners.

 Since 2009 the island has been used mainly as a venue for weddings and corporate events.

 Activities as a Navy League watersports venue

 Raven's Ait was accredited by the Royal Yachting Association and by the British Canoe Union to conduct training in their respective disciplines.
 It also provided a semi-permanent mooring for Sparkle, a catamaran designed by Angus Primrose to be sailed by persons of restricted physical ability and mobility.